currocam/GenomicOffsets.jl/README.md

 Genomic offsets (GO) statistics measure current individuals/populations' maladaptation in the event of a drastic climate change.
 These metrics are obtained from Genotype environment associations (GEA).

 This Julia package provides efficient implementations of the four most popular metrics: [RONA]( https://doi.org/10.1111/mec.13889), [RDA GO](https://doi.org/10.1111/2041-210X.13722), [Gradient Forest GO](https://doi.org/10.1111/ele.12376) and [Geometric GO](https://doi.org/10.1093/molbev/msad140).
-In addition, we have implemented an F-statistical test based on the [Linear](https://doi.org/10.1093/molbev/msz008)[ Mixed Latent](https://doi.org/10.1093/molbev/msz008) Factor model](https://doi.org/10.1093/molbev/msz008) (LFMM) to perform the identification of GEA candidates through hypothesis testing and a bootstrap approach that resamples loci, performs the GEA candidates identification and computes the desired genomic offset metric.
+In addition, we have implemented an F-statistical test based on the [Latent Factor Mixed linear Model](https://doi.org/10.1093/molbev/msz008) (LFMM) to perform the identification of GEA candidates through hypothesis testing and a bootstrap approach that resamples loci, performs the GEA candidates identification and computes the desired genomic offset metric.

 ## Getting started (Julia users)